Lainera/pls/Readme.md

 This could be achieved by setting up appropriate permissions beforehand as privileged user and executing binary as U.
 For this implementation it is a no-goal and process is ran as root.

+### Flow

+`start` request is forwarded to controller, which creates child cgroup for that particular job.
+After child process is `fork`'ed but before `exec`'ed, child process runs [`pre_exec` closures](https://docs.rs/tokio/1.14.0/tokio/process/struct.Command.html#method.pre_exec).
+Child process adds its `pid` to cgroup created for this particular job by calling `getpid` and writing result to `cgroup.procs`.
+This call is followed by `setgid` and `setuid` to ensure job does not run as privileged user.

 ## Authn/z

 Authentication is implemented with mTLS.
 In a production scenario job-runner service provider would leverage their own CA, to generate chain of trust.
 Each client (in the business sense, as an organization) could be issued intermediate CA, which in return would be used to issue end entity certificates.